Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Data/CreateMobileGeodatabase/readme.md

 ## How to use the sample

 Tap on the map to add a feature symbolizing the user's location.
 Tap "View table" to view the contents of the geodatabase feature table.
-Once you have added the location points to the map, tap on "Close geodatabase" to retrieve the `.geodatabase` file which can then be imported into ArcGIS Pro or opened in an ArcGIS Runtime application.
+Once you have added the location points to the map, tap the "Close" button to retrieve the `.geodatabase` file which can then be imported into ArcGIS Pro or opened in an ArcGIS Runtime application.
+Tap the "Create" button to make another geodatabase.

 ## How it works